In a nutshell: Vitosha Venture Partners, a Bulgarian venture capital fund specializing in early-stage companies, […]

 “There are many different traits that make a good leader, but you have to be smart.
 Smart enough to know that you don’t know everything and you need to hire the right people with the right expertise to help you in certain areas.
 You also have to trust the people that you are hiring.
 And you have to have emotional intelligence – to know how people feel, how they interact, whether they are happy or unhappy”, Elina explains.

 She also shares her experience and ambition with the European Women in VC initiative, trying to bridge the gap for funding for female founders.

-Watch her insightful conversation with Georgi Nenov to get more insights on how to fundraise in a downturn.
+Watch her insightful conversation and women in tech journey with Georgi Nenov to get more insights on how to fundraise in a downturn.